abhijith-one77/abhijith-one77/README.md

 Bioinformatics researcher specialising in the intersection of clinical medicine and computational biology.
 I develop high-throughput machine learning pipelines and genomic workflows to solve diagnostic challenges in oncology, neurodegeneration, and longevity science.
 My work is focused on translating multi-omic data into actionable clinical insights to advance the future of precision medicine

-My work aims to translate complex multi-omic data into actionable clinical insights to drive the future of precision medicine.

 **Key research domains:**
 - **Oncology:** Resolving diagnostic ambiguity in thyroid FNAC using long-read sequencing (MinION).
 - **Longevity:** Correlating PhenoAge trajectories with neurological health endpoints.